SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-25.md

 Basically CRUD over the infrastructure.
 Using terraform we can create entire infra in minutes reducing the human errors and deleting infra in minutes if not required and updating infra using terraform is also easy.
 Create the infra, Read the infra, Update the infra, Delete the infra.

 ### Inventory Management
 In Terraform, inventory management refers to how we manage and organize resources like servers, databases, and services, especially when we deploy multiple instances or environments.
-Unlike tools like Ansible which use a static inventory file, terraform uses dynamic mechanisms such as variables, count, for_each, and modules.
+Unlike tools like Ansible which use a static inventory file, terraform uses dynamic mechanisms such as variables, count, foreach, and also modules.
 For example, if i want to create 3 EC2 instances, i can define a list variable like.

           variable "instances" {
             type = list